flexera-public/policy_templates/compliance/github/repository_branch_protection/README.md

-# GitHub Repository Branches without Protection
+# GitHub Repository Branches Without Protection

 ## What It Does

-Gets the repositories under a list of GitHub Organizations and creates incidents for any that do not have protection enabled for their default branch.
+This policy template reports on any repository branches under the user-specified GitHub organizations that do not have protection enabled.
+Optionally, this report can be emailed and the user can enable protection on these branches.

 ## Input Parameters

+- *Email Addresses* - A list of email addresses to notify.
-1. GitHub Organizations to check - Example: `flexera`
+- *GitHub Organizations* - A list of GitHub Organizations to check.
+- *Allow/Deny GitHub Repositories* - Whether to treat Allow/Deny GitHub Repositories List parameter as allow or deny list.
+Has no effect if Allow/Deny GitHub Repositories List is left empty.
+- *Allow/Deny GitHub Repositories List* - Filter results by GitHub repository, either only allowing this list or denying it depending on how the above parameter is set.
+Leave blank to consider all the GitHub repositories in the specified organizations.
-1. Branches that should be protected - Example: `master`
+- *Protected Branches* - GitHub branches that should be protected.
-1. Include default branch regardless of branches list.
-1. Repositories that are whitelisted from the policy - Example: `flexera/repository-name`
-1. Email address to send escalation emails to - Example: `noreply@example.com`
+- *Protect Default Branch* - Whether the default branch should be protected or not.
-1. Protection Option: Enforce all configured restrictions for administrators.
+- *Enforce Restrictions On Admins* - When protecting branches, whether to enforce all configured restrictions for administrators.
-1. Protection Option: Require at least this number of approving review on a pull request, before merging.
+- *Required Reviews (#)* - When protecting branches, number of approving reviews to require on a pull request before merging.
+Set to '0' to disable this requirement.
+- *Require Code Owner Review* - When protecting branches, whether to require the code owner perform a review before merging.
+- *Dismiss Stale Reviews* - When protecting branches, whether to dismiss stale reviews.
-1. Automatic Actions: When this value is set, this policy will automatically take the selected action(s).
+- *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).

 Please note that the "Automatic Actions" parameter contains a list of action(s) that can be performed on the resources.
 When it is selected, the policy will automatically execute the corresponding action on the data that failed the checks, post incident generation.
 Please leave it blank for *manual* action.
-For example if a user selects the "Protect Branches" action while applying the policy, all the branches that didn't satisfy the policy condition will be protected.
+For example, if a user selects the "Protect Branches" action while applying the policy, all the GitHub branches that do not have protection enabled will have it enabled.

 ## Policy Actions